-- conditions placed on PDA development approvals for the provision of infrastructure - infrastructure contributions based on the applicable - Council of the City of Gold Coast's charging instrument36 at the time of development being approved - infrastructure agreements.
+- conditions placed on PDA development approvals for the provision of infrastructure - infrastructure contributions based on the applicable - The City's charging instrument at the time of development being approved - infrastructure agreements.

 In accordance with Section 88 of the Act, conditions may be imposed on development approvals relating to infrastructure and the payment of contributions or the surrender of land for infrastructure.